Skip to main content

 This indicates the account holds 15 QOR (15,000,000 uqor).

-Transaction fees on QoreChain are distributed across four destinations to align network incentives:
+Transaction fees on QoreChain are distributed across five destinations to align network incentives:

 QoreChain implements a multi-channel burn mechanism.
 QOR tokens are permanently removed from circulation through 10 distinct channels: